dump247/aws-mock-metadata/README.md

 1. Clone the repo
 2. Run `macos-server`
-  * Prompts for password to setup an IP alias and firewall forwarding rule
+  * Prompts for password to setup an IP alias and firewall forwarding rule.
+  * You can examine the script and run the commands separately.
+The script is only provided for convenience.

 # Mock Endpoints